Novicell/frontend-packages/packages/vue/inline-nav/README.md

 **Note:**

-If you want to use other options than the defaults, you will have to [include the necessary styles](#full-stylesheet).
+If you want to use other Swiper options than the defaults, you will have to [include the necessary styles](#full-stylesheet).

+## Slots

+**`default`**

+The default slot takes any number of elements and wraps them in carousel slides.

+**`button-next`**

+The icon to display on the 'next' navigation button.

+**`button-prev`**

+The icon to display on the 'previous' navigation button.
+This will be rotated 180deg to allow for using the same icon as in `button-next`.

 ## Styling
 Styling is not applied by default.
 If you want to apply the default (minimal) Novicell style guide styling, these files can be found in the `css` directory of this package: